RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

-Just remember, *this only works if the elements have the same type!*
+Just remember, _this only works if the elements have the same type._

-### Element rendering order with z-index

-You can now change the order in which elements are rendered by setting `zIndex` values.
-Default values correspond to the default rendering order while allowing elements to easily be shifted without having to set `zIndex` values for every element.
-Elements will be rendered in order from smallest z-index to largest.

-#### Navigation sounds
+### Navigation sounds

-The navigation sounds are configured globally per theme set, so it needs to be defined as a feature and with the view set to the special 'all' category.
+Navigation sounds are configured globally per theme set, so it needs to be defined as a feature and with the view set to the special "all" category.
 It's recommended to put these elements in a separate file and include it from the main theme file (e.g. `<include>./navigationsounds.xml</include>`).
 There are seven different navigation sounds that can be configured.
 The names as well as the element structure should be self-explanatory based
 on the example below.
-Starting EmulationStation with the --debug flag will provide feedback on whether any navigation sound elements were read from the theme set.
-If no navigation sound is provided by the theme, ES-DE will use the bundled navigation sound file as a fallback.
-This is done per sound, so the theme could provide for example one or two custom sound files while using the bundled ES-DE sounds for the other samples.
+Starting ES-DE with the --debug flag will provide feedback on whether any navigation sound elements were read from the theme set.
+If no navigation sounds are provided by the theme, ES-DE will use the bundled navigation sounds as a fallback.
+This is done per sound file, so the theme could provide for example one or two custom sounds while using the bundled ES-DE sounds for the rest.

 Example debug output:
 ```